Greek Football Cup: History

 Until 1971, teams from all over the country, professional and amateur, had been taking part.
 Each team first played against clubs from its own association and the winners continued in a nationwide competition.
 Due to this, strong professional sides met amateur neighbourhood teams, sometimes beating them with high scores; a 23–0 win in an Apollon Athens vs. PAO Neas Melandias match on 23 September 1959 remains a record win for the Greek Cup until today.
 Since 1971, only teams from professional divisions are allowed to participate, while amateur clubs take part in the Amateur Cup.

 In 1991 and 1992 the finals were two-legged matches.

-It is widely considered that the most exciting match in the history of the competition was the 2009 final between Olympiacos and AEK (3–3 full time, 4–4 after extra time and 15–14 on penalties).
+One important match in the history of the competition was the 2009 final between Olympiacos and AEK (3–3 full time, 4–4 after extra time and 15–14 on penalties).

+The Greek cup was completely reformed from the 2025-26 season onwards.
+The new form of the competition includes qualifying rounds, a league phase and single (not two-legged) quarterfinals.
+Teams that win the local FCA cups also no longer participate, with participation limited to teams from Super League 1 and Super League 2.

 Cup Winners

 11 clubs have won the Greek Cup.